 For some reason, if you want to check the recently installed drivers on your Windows 10 computer or laptop to fix some issues, this post will help you do the same.
 If any hardware of your Windows 10 PC is not working, to troubleshoot, you want to view the drivers; then there is a built-in option available.
 You can view the device driver’s updates through the Settings app in the Windows Update section.
 In fact, you can check the recently installed driver’s version number on your Windows 10 PC using the Windows Update section.

 How to view recently installed Driver Updates in Windows 10?

 Step 1.
-Open the Settings app using Windows Logo + I hotkeys and click the Updates & Security category.
+Open the Settings app using Windows + I hotkey and click the Update & Security category.

 Step 2.
 In the Update & Security category, click the Windows Update menu.

 Step 3.
 Click the option “View update history” on the right-side pane.

 Step 4.
 In the Update history section, scroll down and expand Driver Updates to see all recently installed driver updates.